cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 Those remote working would no longer have to waste hours of their life packed onto overcrowded trains and roads.
-Those who still have to go to their place of work for practical reasons would have a much better time as the pressure on transport is reduced, especially around peak times.
+Those who still have to go to their place of work for practical reasons would have a much better time as the pressure on transport would be reduced, especially around peak times.

 This obviously also has a massive benefit for the **environment**.